 5-Day Lisbon itinerary

-Belém is the neighborhood of massive “age of discoveries” monuments, built as a result of this newfound source of wealth or to pay tribute to what most consider as the “golden age” of the Portuguese empire.
+Belém is the neighborhood of massive “age of discoveries” monuments, built due to this newfound source of wealth or to pay tribute to what most consider as the “golden age” of the Portuguese empire.

 For this itinerary, I suggest you start at Ajuda by visiting another Portuguese empire related monument at the top of the hill: the unfinished palace Palácio Nacional da Ajuda.